pattontj/metal-shear/README.md

 ## How to build for Release:

 ## Server
-Simply exectute `go build main.go`.
+Before running the server, set pathvars `DBUSER` and `DBPASS` accordingly.
+Once set, exectute `go build main.go`.

 ## Frontend
 Inside the `frontend/client` folder, run `npm run build`.
 This will compile the client into a single `index.html` file and webpack it.